NorfairKing/safepath/README.md

 Great!
 This one does too.

+## More reasons for an opaque datatype

+- We can make a type-level distinction between absolute and relative paths and encourage the usage of absolute paths everywhere.

+- We can guarantee more safety than we can with raw `String`s.

+- Now that there are a lot of tests, we can safely optimise the abstract datatype for faster operations, less memory use, etc... without disrupting usage.

+- We discourage the use of `String` in the rest of the application that is being built.

 ## Consistency with `System.FilePath`

 Many functions have the same names as the functions in `System.FilePath`, but